10 of the best film soundtracks composed by popular musicians

 Whether or not you’ll be rooting for Son Lux’s EEAAO score in this year’s 2023 Oscars race, it’s undeniable that when the pairing of audio and visual is just right, popular musicians can make remarkable composers for film and television.

-Check out the full list of nominees for the 2023 Oscars, including Best Original Score, here.
+Check out the full list of nominees, winners and more for the Oscars, including Best Original Score, here.